 You have aunts and uncles all over the planet who will smother you in love.
 Some biological, some not, some crazy, some crazier.

 You have another uncle.
-A special one.
 The original Bubba.

 He is your angel and will take care of your skies while we all watch you on the land.